 3. Preserve and document information that may be helpful to your case.

 If you have any injuries have a close friend or family member take photos of your injuries immediately.
 Do not take the photos yourself.
 Make sure that the person who takes the photos will still be available to testify in a year or two if your case proceeds to trial.
 Take more than enough photos of your injuries.
 Photograph the injuries from different angles and under different lighting conditions.
 If bruising increases the following day take additional photos.
 Move quickly to secure any evidence which might assist in the defense of your case.
 This may include surveillance camera video from the location of the incident, the names and contact information of eyewitnesses, or photos of the crime scene and any objects or instruments used as a weapon.
 Save any text messages, call logs, or social media posts which may be useful in the defense of your case by capturing a screenshot with your phone or computer.
 If the alleged victim may be familiar with any passwords used for your accounts then consider changing them, so long as it does not violate the terms of your protection order.
 Be careful not to violate any terms of the protection order while collecting any evidence that might help you.

 Many times in domestic violence cases where the alleged victim has made false allegations, after an arrest has been made, there is a recantation of the false accusations.
 Your attorney or an investigator should move quickly to obtain any favorable statements from the witness at this time, in case they change their story again in the future.

 Contact the Sumrall Law Office for assistance with your domestic violence case.

 It is important to contact an attorney right away if you have been charged with domestic violence.
 Do not accept a plea offer without speaking to an attorney first.
 Marshall R. Sumrall is experienced in domestic violence cases and represents clients for a flat fee.
-Call today for a free consultation or inquire online and receive a response within 24 hours.
+Call today for a free consultation or inquire online and speak to an attorney today about your domestic violence case.